Pudunagaram railway station

 Pudunagaram (station code: PDGM) is an NSG–6 category Indian railway station in Palakkad railway division of Southern Railway zone.
 It is a railway station on the Palakkad–Pollachi line which is a branch line between Palakkad and Pollachi in the state of Kerala, India.

 History

 The line was functioning completely between Palakkad Junction and Palakkad Town.
 The section of the line between Palakkad Town and Pollachi completed safety testing on 2 October 2015.
 The safety inspection that followed conversion of the track was completed on 7 October 2015.
 The line was approved for passenger train services by the Commissioner of Railway Safety on 8 October 2015.
-Currently 2 trains have stoppage here.
-Ernakulam–Rameswaram Special Fare Express Train & Trichendur–Palakkad passenger will stop at Pudunagaram in up/down routes.
+Currently 3 trains have stoppage here.Thiruvananthapuram Central –Rameswaram Amrita Express Train & Thiruchendur –Palakkad Junction passenger, Palakkad Junction - Pollachi Junction Memu Passenger Have stop at Pudunagaram in up/down routes.